xoseperez/basicstation-docker/README.md

 * V2 design is used with SX1301 and SX1308 concentrators with SPI interface.
 * PicoCell design defines SX1308-based concentrators with USB interface.
 * CoreCell design is in use with SX1302 and SX1303 concentrators, both SPI and USB interface.
-* 2G4 design is used for SX1820 concentrators in the 2.4GHz band (worldwide available).
-This service is not compatible with these concentrators.

 ### Get the EUI of the Gateway